youralmight/implicit_chain_of_thought/README.md

 James decides to run 3 sprints 3 times a week.
 He runs 60 meters each sprint.
 How many total meters does he run a week?||<<3*3=9>> <<9*60=540>> #### 540
 Every day, Wendi feeds each of her chickens three cups of mixed chicken feed, containing seeds, mealworms and vegetables to help keep them healthy.
 She gives the chickens their feed in three separate meals.
 In the morning, she gives her flock of chickens 15 cups of feed.
 In the afternoon, she gives her chickens another 25 cups of feed.
 How many cups of feed does she need to give her chickens in the final meal of the day if the size of Wendi's flock is 20 chickens?||<<3*20=60>> <<60-15-25=20>> #### 20
 ```
 It is obvious in the visualization that the decision of components under these three settings is completely the same.
-This further proves that the decision of the best component is not significantly affected by the softmax temperature.
+This further proves my assumption.